ceejbot/opsbot/README.md

 To create your configuration file, start by copying [config.example.js](https://github.com/ceejbot/opsbot/blob/master/config.example.js).
 Edit to your taste.
 You can have it log to console and/or log to a file depending on how you want to keep its logs. `npm start` runs the bot in prod mode. `npm run dev` will run it with pretty-printed console output.

-Set up an outgoing webhook in Slack that points to `/messages` on your deployment URI.
-Set up a trigger word for the integration that is the botname you've configured.
-You can alternatively have the bot sent all traffic from a single channel.

-Set up an incoming webhook in Slack.
-Add its full URI (with token) to the 'hook' field in your config.

 List the plugins you want to load as fields in the `plugins` hash.
 The value should be an object with any required configuration for the plugin.
 Note that opsbot can load both built-in plugins and plugins installed via npm.

 Example configuration: